 Provide your employees with a small allowance to be used toward an educational opportunity of their choice.
 This might mean an online course, an in-person class, or even a short trip.
 You don’t necessarily have to require them to spend the money on a class that directly relates to their positions.
 The employees will benefit from anything they choose to learn; even if it simply boosts their morale and enjoyment, the company will benefit from a happier, healthier employee.

-These are only a few of the informal training examples you can use to help you increase employee engagement.
+These are only a few of the informal learning examples you can use to help you increase employee engagement.
 Informal educational opportunities encourage your employees to keep learning and growing.
-We would love to help you create a culture of growth in your company that incorporates both formal and informal learning in the workplace to benefit your employees and your business.

 Learn how you put education at the center of your organization with these great articles and resources.